 Our Colosseum photo was one of our favorite photos from Rome, Italy, or Europe in general.
 We put a lot of work into it, we had a lot of fun taking it, and it’s very rewarding to look at.
 Photos don’t always come out the way you plan them (and sometimes that’s a good thing), but when they do it makes you feel warm and cozy.

 Incidentally, the camera we used was our Nikon D810, and the lens was our trusty 24-70mm.
 But realistically, since the image you are creating with a multiple image stitch is so large, you could easily get away with almost any DSLR as long as you read the reviews and learn how to use it.
+(And don’t forget to learn how to use that stuff properly by mastering your camera).

 Hopefully you found this article useful.
 If you did, you can find many other photography tips and guides from all over Europe and Asia on our destinations page.
 And if you’d like to support our travels and articles like this one, consider heading over to our shop or resources page the next time you are planning a big adventure or looking for new gear.
 Happy travels!